Professor Diane Purkiss

 I have an ongoing interest in early modern witchcraft, and am working on a project in that area, and I also work on the English Civil War, on which I’ve just published two books.
 But my current research projects are on the history of food in Britain and how it affects and is affected by everything else that happens here, and on the dissolution of the monasteries, and above all what difference it made to the people of England.

 I’m also one half of a published children’s author called Tobias Druitt.
 The other half is my son Michael, who is twelve years old.
 As a result I have a renewed interest in both classical myth and in British children’s literature, especially the influence of folklore.

 Because I believe very strongly that academics have a responsibility to communicate with a public beyond the walls of the university, I review regularly for the broadsheet press, and make frequent radio and occasional tv appearances.
 But I’d rather be in the Bodleian.

 The history of food in England; the dissolution of the English monasteries, the court of Henry VIII and sixteenth-century religious orders; witches, wizards, fairies and ghosts; the English Civil War; writer's block; folklore; Shakespeare and other Renaissance drama; Milton; women's writing; Classical Greek influences on Renaissance literature; historiography and theorisations of history; psychoanalysis; popular culture; feminism and feminist theory; folktales and folklore; writing for children in the nineteenth and twentieth centuries; writer's block and the writing process.

-I also review the TLS, the Sunday Telegraph, the Telegraph and the Guardian, and appear frequently on BBC Radio 4's Woman's Hour and on BBC TV.
+I also review the TLS, the Times, the Sunday Telegraph, the Telegraph, the Independent and the Guardian, and appear frequently on BBC Radio 4's Woman's Hour, In Our Time and on BBC and other TV.